isa-ulisboa/greends-ipython/README.md

 class Plant:
     species: str
 ```
 A class can have methods, which are functions defined for objects of the class.
-In the example below, `Tray` is a class with properties `species` and `number_of_plants`, and method `remove_plants` and `is_empty`.
+In the example below, `Tray` is a class with properties `species` and `number_of_plants`, and methods `remove_plants` and `is_empty`.
 The first has one argument which is the number of plants to remove from the tray; it returns a list of objects of the class `Plant` which correspond to the plants that were removed from the tray.
 The method `is_empty` doesn't have an argument and returns `True` or `False`.
 ```
 from dataclasses import dataclass